Louis de Montfort: Final years

-He left Nantes and the next several years were extraordinarily busy for him.
+Montfort left Nantes and the next several years were extraordinarily busy for him.
 He was constantly occupied in preaching missions, always walking between one and another.
-Yet he found time also to write: his True Devotion to Mary, The Secret of Mary and the Secret of the Rosary, rules for the Company of Mary and the Daughters of Wisdom, and many hymns.
+Yet he found time also to write his True Devotion to Mary, The Secret of Mary and the Secret of the Rosary, rules for the Company of Mary and the Daughters of Wisdom, and many hymns.
 His missions made a great impact, especially in the Vendée.
 The heated style of his preaching was regarded by some people as somewhat strange and he was poisoned once.
 Although it did not prove fatal, it caused his health to deteriorate.
 Yet he continued, undeterred.
 He went on preaching and established free schools for the poor boys and girls.

 Daughters of Wisdom

 The bishop of La Rochelle had been impressed with Montfort for some time and invited him to open a school there.
 Montfort enlisted the help of his follower Marie Louise Trichet, who was then running the General Hospital in Poitiers.
 In 1715 Marie Louise and Catherine Brunet left Poitiers for La Rochelle to open the school there and in a short time it had 400 students.

-On 22 August 1715 Trichet and Brunet, along with Marie Valleau and Marie Régnier from La Rochelle, received the approbation of Bishop de Champflour of La Rochelle to make their religious profession under the direction of Montfort.
+On 22 August 1715 Trichet and Brunet, along with Marie Valleau and Marie Régnier from La Rochelle, received the approbation of Bishop de Champflour of La Rochelle to make their religious vows under the direction of Montfort.
 At the ceremony Montfort told them: "Call yourselves the Daughters of Wisdom, for the teaching of children and the care of the poor."
 The Daughters of Wisdom grew into an international organization and the placing of Montfort's founders statue in Saint Peter's Basilica was based on that organization.

 Death and burial

 Montfort's 16 years of priesthood include many months of solitude, perhaps as many as a total of four years; at the cave of Mervent, amidst the beauty of the forest, at the hermitage of Saint Lazarus near the village of Montfort, and at the hermitage of Saint Eloi in La Rochelle.

 Worn out by hard work and sickness, he finally came in April 1716 to Saint-Laurent-sur-Sèvre to begin the mission which was to be his last.
 During it, he fell ill and died on 28 April of that year.
 He was 43 years old, and had been a priest for only 16 years.
 His last sermon was on the tenderness of Jesus and the Incarnate Wisdom of the Father.
 Thousands gathered for his burial in the parish church, and very quickly there were stories of miracles performed at his tomb.

-Exactly 43 years later, on April 28th 1759, Marie Louise Trichet also died in Saint-Laurent-sur-Sèvre and was buried next to Montfort.
+Exactly 43 years later, on 28 April 1759, Marie Louise Trichet also died in Saint-Laurent-sur-Sèvre and was buried next to Montfort.
 On 19 September 1996 Pope John Paul II (who beatified Trichet) came to the same site to meditate and pray at their adjacent tombs.